 These two volcanoes, Snæfellsjökull glacier, and Mt.
 Stapafell make an out-of-this-world pair.
 There seem to be some supernatural forces at work here, and many people can sense these energies at work when they are close to these two volcanoes.
 Mt.
 Stapafell is also said to be the home of elves, which makes sense as a little bit further on at Lóndrangar, you will find their church and their library.

 On top of Mt.
 Stapafell, there is a rock called Fellskross, which is a Viking sign of holy powers.
 I have not been on top of Mt.
 Stapafell, so I have never seen this Fellskross, I would love to though.

 In former times Arnarstapi was a vibrant community.
 The photo below is one of the best-known photo angles from Arnarstapi, with Mt.
-Stapafell and the white house and the cliffs in the foreground.
-I think everybody takes a photo like this, but I have written an additional travel-blog on Arnarstapi and Hellnar, where I show you more beautiful photo opportunities of Mt.
+Stapafell and the white house, and the cliffs in the foreground.
+I think everybody takes a photo like this, but I have written an additional travel-blog about Arnarstapi and Hellnar, where I show you more beautiful photo opportunities of Mt.
 Stapafell at Arnarstapi.

 When you take a walk around the harbour and the sea cliffs during the breeding season of the birds, you will hear and see a myriad of birds squawking, mostly kittiwakes, fulmars, gulls, and the Arctic tern.

 I have told you before that I sometimes feel like I have stepped into a magical world on my travels in my country and Arnarstapi is for sure one of these magical places.
 Now take a look at the photo below.
 This is a hole in the middle of the ground, so let's be careful while visiting Arnarstapi!